INVITATORY

 FIRST READING

-From the book of the prophet Ezekiel
+From the book of Esther

 RESPONSORY